S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning

 \section{Experiments}

 In this section, we will first describe the dataset (D4RL \cite{d4rl}), and some hyperparameters and information about the experimental setup.
-Then we will use S4RL (Section \ref{sec:s4rl} to investigate the effect of different data augmentation strategies on the OpenAI Gym subset of D4RL tasks to investigate which augmentations are useful for learning.
-Using the best data augmentation technique found, we compare the algorithm to other self-supervision techniques that have been proposed for pixel-based RL, namely Contrastive Unsupervised Reinforcement Learning (CURL) \cite{curl}, and SAC+AutoEncoder (SAC+AE) where we feed the augmentations to the AutoEncoder to learn generalizable representations \cite{sac_ae}.
+Then we will use S4RL to investigate the effect of different data augmentation strategies on the OpenAI Gym subset of D4RL tasks to investigate which augmentations are useful for learning.
+Using the best data augmentation techniques found, we compare the algorithm to other self-supervision techniques that have been proposed for pixel-based RL, namely Contrastive Unsupervised Reinforcement Learning (CURL) \cite{curl}, and SAC+AutoEncoder (SAC+AE) where we feed the augmentations to the AutoEncoder to learn generalizable representations \cite{sac_ae}.
 We add S4RL framework to two state-of-the-art offline RL algorithms: Conservative $Q$-learning (CQL) \cite{cql} and Behaviour Regularized Actor Critic (BRAC) \cite{brac} to show the effectiveness over both baseline agents to show the generality of S4RL.
-We add the CQL regularization is added to each baseline to ensure comparable results; since each proposed baseline representation learning technique originally used a baseline SAC agent, adding CQL regularization can be done without any changes to the core algorithm.
-We test each baseline on the full suite of D4RL tasks \cite{d4rl}, which includes environments such as a Maze environment where an ant agent must learn locomotion and navigation skills to reach an environment goal which requires hierarchical control, Adroit domain which requires learning dextrous object manipulation for fine-grained control of a robotic hand \cite{adroit}, Kitchen environment which simulates a Franka Panda robot to perform kitchen tasks.
+We add the CQL regularization to each self-supervised baseline considered, since the self-supervised baselines were considered for online RL and CQL adds a regularization term to help with overestimation.
+We first test each baseline on the full suite of D4RL tasks \cite{d4rl}, which includes environments such as a Maze environment where an ant agent must learn locomotion and navigation skills to reach an environment goal which requires hierarchical control, Adroit domain which requires learning dextrous object manipulation for fine-grained control of a robotic hand \cite{adroit}, Kitchen environment which simulates a Franka Panda robot to perform kitchen tasks.
 We additionally experiment with more difficult robotic environments: MetaWorld \cite{metaworld} which uses a simulated Sawyer robot and RoboSuite \cite{robosuite} which uses a Franka Panda robotic arm for manipulation.
 We further benchmark each of the baselines on \textit{learning with limited data} in Appendix \ref{sec:limited_data}, to investigate the effect of self-supervision when the agent has significantly less data to train from.
 Finally, we experiment with different ways to regularize $Q$-network to prevent overfitting, such as Dropout and Weight Decay in Appendix \ref{sec:regularization} and include ablation experiments investigating the number of augmentations and the role of hyperparameters in Appendix \ref{sec:hyperparam}.